Abooddy/reactjs-navbar/README.md

 ## Helper

 The helper appears at the right of the navbar, when clicked, the _helpCallback_ function prop is executed.
-The helper is optional and can be removed be removing the ~~helpCallback~~ prop.
+The helper is optional and can be removed by removing the ~~helpCallback~~ prop.

 ```jsx
 <Navbar